 How to Change an Adult's Name in New York

 In New York, you can change your name without going to court.
 You can just start using your new name.
 However, it may be better to ask a court to change your name.
-Some government agencies or businesses (like the DMV and airlines) may not accept your new name without a court order.
+Most government agencies or businesses (like the DMV, Social Security Administration, and airlines) will not accept your new name without a court order.

 There are 2 ways to officially change your name.